gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - other items' positioning
          - user icon is 7px away 24px below bottommost element in previous item
          - user icon is 7px away 7px from left edge of screen
+   - loading more
+      - Archer Medium Italic 10pt, rgb(88,88,88)
+      - right aligned, right edge of this text is 51px away from right edge of screen
+         - right edge should appear to line up with right edge of user info box and photo frame on feed
+      - Spinner
+         - 15px x 15px
+         - rgb(154,154,153)
+         - bottom of spinner is 3x below baseline of accompanying text
+         - right of spinner is 6px away from left edge of text

 ### 8.3 ~Feed verdict view~